Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <details><summary>Dependencies</summary>
 <p>

+A PC with the following software installed is required.

-1. Microsoft Windows 10, 64-Bit with .Net installed
+1. Microsoft Windows 10, 64-Bit with .Net
-2. Microsoft Office 32-Bit or 64-Bit installed
+2. Microsoft Office/Excel 32-Bit or 64-Bit
-3. Microsoft Visual Studio 2022
+3. Microsoft Visual Studio 2022 (any edition)

 </p>